DiogoDeAndrade/VisualPSO/README.md

 If the CommandLineProcessor object is active on play, the command line is going to be parsed and two simulation will be ran at the same time, so it should be disabled unless a build that requires command line processing is being performed.

-Camera behaviour is controlled through the PSOCameraBehaviour's on the Main Camera object.
+Camera behavior is controlled through the PSOCameraBehavior's on the Main Camera object.
 Control is done on the PSOCameraController behavior.

 ## Reproducible behavior generation